Quantized enveloping superalgebra of type $P$: Periplectic -Brauer algebra

 In \cite{Mo}, D. Moon identified the centralizer of the action of $\mfp_n$ on the tensor space $\C_{n|n}^{\ot l}$.
 This centralizer is called the periplectic Brauer algebra in the literature: see \cite{Co,CP,CE1,CE2}.

-We have a representation of $\mfU_q\mfp_n$ on $\C_q(n|n)$ via the assignment $T\mapsto S$, and thus we also have a representation on each tensor power $\C_q(n|n)^{\ot l}$.
+Since $S$ is a solution of the quantum Yang-Baxter equation, we have a representation of $\mfU_q\mfp_n$ on $\C_q(n|n)$ via the assignment $t_{ij}\mapsto s_{ij}$ (where $S = \sum_{i,j=-n}^n s_{ij} \otimes E_{ij}$), and thus we also have a representation on each tensor power $\C_q(n|n)^{\ot l}$.
 In this section, we identify the centralizer of the action of $\mfU_q\mfp_n$ on $\C_q(n|n)^{\ot l}$ and call it the periplectic $q$-Brauer algebra.
 For the quantum group of type $Q$, this was done in \cite{Ol} and the centralizer of its action is called the Hecke-Clifford superalgebra.
 Quantum analogs of the Brauer algebra were studied in \cite{M} where they appear as centralizers of the action of twisted quantized enveloping algebras $\mfU_q^{tw}\mfo_n$ and $\mfU_q^{tw}\mfsp_n$ on tensor representations (here, $\mfsp_n$ is the symplectic Lie algebra); see also \cite{We}.

 \begin{definition} The periplectic $q$-Brauer algebra $\mfB_{q,l}$ is the associative $\C(q)$-algebra generated by elements $\mst_i$ and $\msc_i$ for $1\le i\le l-1$ satisfying the following relations: \end{definition} \begin{remark} Setting $q=1$ in this definition yields the algebra $A_l$ from Definition 2.2 in \cite{Mo}. \end{remark}